What does FOB mean for freight shippers?

 Simplify the complex world of freight shipping

-The shared truckload approach enables shippers to deliver damage-free loads on time and enjoy cost savings of 20% or more in the process.
+The shared truckload approach enables shippers to deliver damage-free loads on time.
 With STL service, shippers share the deck space and cost of a full-size trailer and guarantee the efficiency of TL service in one fell swoop.
 Because shipments never leave the truck until delivery, they arrive intact and on time.
 For shippers, the shared truckload mode ultimately means TL service at a better rate.
-Flock Freight is the only logistics provider that guarantees STL service at the point of sale through FlockDirect.
+Flock Freight® is the only logistics provider that guarantees STL service at the point of sale through FlockDirect.